Clicker Pedagogy & Resources

 i>clicker Downloads & Resources

-Click the "Download" link that corresponds to the operating system you would like to run i>clicker on and the course website system you are using:
+Click the "Download" link that corresponds to the operating system you run i>clicker on and the course website system you are using:

 Campus Clicker Standardization Documents